mendix/docs/content/howto/mobile/how-to-ota.md

 Over the air updates can be used without redeploying of a new Mendix App in cases like:

-- Style changes
+* Style changes
-- Static assets changes, static images, text etc.
+* Changes to static images, text, or other static assets
-- Layout changes
+* Layout changes
-- Javascript action changes
+* JaveScript action changes
-- Nanoflow changes
+* Nanoflow changes
-- Widgets shipped with Mendix added or removed
+* Widgets shipped with Mendix added or removed
-- A new custom javascript only widget or module was added
+* A new custom Javascript-only widget or module was added
-- Non destructive model changes (see: [Offline First]("/refguide/offline-first.md"))
+* Non-destructive model changes (see: [Offline First](/refguide/offline-first.md))

 ### 3.2 When you will need to orchestrate a redeploy of your Mendix App before OTA